magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist-Fedora.md

 # DNF

-for dragon and ueberzug, which was installed using "make install" sudo dnf install gtk3-devel
+sudo dnf install gtk3-devel
 If the above does not work try also sudo dnf groupinstall "Development Tools" "Development Libraries"